[ Ecommerce channel ]

 The Ecommerce channel captures commerce signals — orders, checkout activity, revenue milestones, refunds — and places them in the client’s operational timeline alongside every other signal your agency tracks.

-When a Shopify client’s checkout conversions drop 30% on Thursday, the Ecommerce channel shows the drop.
+When a WooCommerce client’s checkout conversions drop 30% on Thursday, the Ecommerce channel shows the drop.
 The Code channel shows the theme deploy from Wednesday afternoon.
 The correlation that takes 20 minutes to find across separate tools is visible in one timeline.

 What the Ecommerce channel captures

 Order lifecycle: Order placed, payment completed, fulfillment shipped, refund processed.
-Each event includes metadata — order value, item count, currency, checkout method — normalized into the same structure regardless of whether it came from Shopify or WooCommerce.
+Each event includes metadata — order value, item count, currency, checkout method — normalized into the same structure regardless of whether it came from WooCommerce or Craft Commerce.

 Checkout health: Checkout started, checkout completed, checkout errors.
 When the completion rate diverges from the start rate, the signal is visible in the timeline.
 Pair with deploy events from the Code channel to identify when a code change affected checkout.